-Slower-than-expected sales in the second quarter have forced RadioShack to lower its financial expectations for the three months ending June 30.
+Fort Worth, Texas -- Slower-than-expected sales in the second quarter has forced RadioShack to lower its financial expectations for the three months ending June 30.

 The retailer cited a 2 percent decline in comp-store sales in April and anticipated flat comp-store sales in May as the primary reasons for re-evaluating its guidance.

 "Our business has faced some difficult challenges during the first half of this year, and it now appears we will not have enough momentum to achieve our second-quarter expectations," said Leonard Roberts, chairman/CEO.